Can you work, and be on holiday at the same time ?

 Take a little holiday from something you’re responsible for.
 You pay to go on holiday, so why not pay for a 2 week holiday from some tasks you have to do for yourself, your job, or your family even. ( e.g. cleaning, driving, errand running, shopping, admin., accounting, writing, etc etc.) Give yourself a break !

 It actually doesn’t make sense to be continually on holiday – when a holiday means having a break from your normal life.
-We don’t ever feel like we are on holiday, and we don’t ever feel like we need a break from our life !
+We don’t ever feel like we are on holiday, but at the same time, we don’t ever feel like we need a break from our life !

 What we have done is changed our lives so that ‘new experiences’ and ‘taking a wee break’ (even if it’s a moment) becomes a natural part of our lives.
-So instead of taking 3 or 4 holidays a year ( which most people do nowadays ), we finding joy in really little things. often, and that makes us feel like we’re on holiday.
+So instead of taking 3 or 4 holidays a year ( which most people do nowadays ), we finding joy in really little things, often, and that makes us feel like we’re on holiday.
 The overnight stay I just had for my birthday felt like a big holiday !

 We usually love our work too much, because we both love to learn, and achieve… so the whole point of this adventure is to get the balance right between living, and working, and the jobs that we can do to pay for it all.